-Updated May 2026!
+Updated late May 2026!

 We are a group of gardeners and plant lovers who meet monthly to talk about gardening.
 We also share plants, seeds and cuttings, and learn from horticultural guest presenters.
 Most of our meetings are free and open to the public--please join us!